- You choose your topic for most of the modules offered.

 Each module which you study on campus will require you to attend classes and carry out independent work.
 Your attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part-time.
 Some modules are also available by distance learning.

-Normally an honours degree or equivalent in occupational therapy
+Normally an honours degree or equivalent in occupational therapy.

 Where your honours degree has not been studied in English, you will be required to take an IELTS test receiving an overall score of 6.5 and no individual component score below 6.0.
-International students registering for the named award normally will have gained their professional qualification from a school recognised by the World Federation of Occupational Therapists.
+International students registering for the named award will normally have gained their professional qualification from a school recognised by the World Federation of Occupational Therapists.

 Funding Information for International Students:

 Visit the International

 Graduates of the University who hold a verified QMU undergraduate or postgraduate award and who are admitted to a postgraduate award of QMU will be eligible for a